 Enjoy freshly baked baguettes, buttery croissant, and savory onion soup.
 Wander a quiet Parisian street, or sit in a crowded park and watch the Eiffel Tower’s shimmering glow light up the sky.

 However you decide to spend your time, we hope your two days in Paris is as magical and enchanting as possible!
-And if you’re looking for more things to do in France, make sure to check out our France travel guide.

 The romance of the city has an alluring factoring that draws in people from all over the world.